University Of Melbourne (The)

 Am I eligible for Access Melbourne?

-Access Melbourne is our Equity Scheme.
+Access Melbourne is our equity entry scheme.
 To apply, you must first meet all of the general eligibility requirements:

 - Be an Australian or New Zealand citizen or Australian permanent resident or hold a permanent humanitarian visa (Temporary, Bridging or Safe Haven Enterprise)